laravel/docs/http-tests.md

 <a name="assert-gone"></a>
 #### assertGone

-Assert that the response has a found (410) HTTP status code:
+Assert that the response has a gone (410) HTTP status code:

     $response->assertGone();